Manindra-Roy/HTML-Complete-Notes/HTML.md

 ---

 ### Installing VS Code
 We can use any text editor of our choice.
-Here I am using VS Code because it is light weight, open source & from Microsoft. [cite: 24-29]
+Here I am using VS Code because it is light weight, open source & from Microsoft.

 * Go to google, type VS Code & install it.
 * **Note:** You can write HTML even in Notepad.
 Text editors like VS Code just makes these things easier.